onzfonz/comp227/src/content/0/en/part0b.md

 - Links in the HTML code cause the browser to also fetch the CSS style sheet *main.css*...
 - ...and a JavaScript code file *main.js*
 - The browser executes the JavaScript code.
-  The code makes an HTTP GET request to the address <https://studies.cs.helsinki.fi/exampleapp/data.json>, which returns the tasks as JSON  data.
+  The code makes an HTTP GET request to the address <https://227demo.djosv.com/data.json>, which returns the places as JSON  data.
-- When the data has been fetched, the browser executes an *event handler*, which renders the tasks to the page using the DOM-API.
+- When the data has been fetched, the browser executes an *event handler*, which renders the places to the page using the DOM-API.

 ### Forms and HTTP POST

-Next, let's examine how adding a new task is done.
+Next, let's examine how adding a new place is done.

-The Tasks page contains a [form element](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form).
+The Places page contains a [form element](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form).

 ![form element highlight in webpage and developer tools](../../images/0/20e.png)